stefanmadalin95/terraform-upskill-program/modules/module-04-terraform-configuration-best-practices/README.md

-# 🏗️ Module 04: Terraform Configuration Best Practices
+# 💾 Module 04: Terraform State Management

 Welcome to **Module 04**!
-In this module, we’ll focus on writing **clean, maintainable, and scalable Terraform code**.
-By following best practices, you’ll ensure your infrastructure as code is robust and easier to manage.
+In this module, you’ll dive into how Terraform tracks the infrastructure it manages—and how to **secure and share** that information for team-based development.

 ---